Facilities

 This module is designed to give a fundamental understanding of the Earth's climate and use this to examine topical issues in climate change research.
 A hands-on approach enables you to apply your newly learned skills to real-world problems quickly.

-This module will present a variety of different types of geophysical, oceanographic and remote sensing data and will explore methods for processing and analysing and interpreting using MATLAB.
+The module will present a variety of different types of oceanographic, meteorological, geophysical, and remote sensing data and will explore methods for processing, analysing and modelling using Python.
+This module introduces you to the essential skill...

 This module examines the patterns of life in deep-sea environments & the processes that govern those patterns.